Not Quite Write Prize Frequently Asked Questions

 Yes.
 Refer to our Refund Policy for details about how and when we offer refunds.

 We do not currently offer fee waivers.
-Not Quite Write is a private business, and your entry fee helps offset the substantial running costs of the competition.
+Not Quite Write is a small business, and your entry fee helps offset the substantial running costs of the competition.

 Yes.
 We welcome you to email us in advance of the competition to determine reasonable accommodation for a relevant disability.

-The competition closes at midnight, however entrants who are already in the submission form by midnight are offered a few minutes’ grace to finalise their submission.
+The competition closes at midnight, Sydney Australia time (AEST or AEDT as applicable), however entrants who are already in the submission form by midnight are offered a few minutes’ grace to finalise their submission.

 Late entries will not be accepted except in the event of a technology failure on the part of Not Quite Write and at our sole discretion.